dsgn425-2016/filebox_with_only_bootstrap/README.md

-# Filebox With Only Bootstrap
+# Filebox with Only Bootstrap

+In this project, we'll practice using Bootstrap.

 ## Setup